gerthmicha/perlscripts/README.md

 #### sra_download.pl

-This script will download fastq files from the European Nucleotide Archive database.
+This script downloads fastq files from the European Nucleotide Archive (ENA) database.

--Requires wget version 1.16 or higher (pre-installed on most unix systems, or download here: https://ftp.gnu.org/gnu/wget/)
+* Requires EITHER wget version 1.16 & up (https://ftp.gnu.org/gnu/wget/) OR ascp (https://downloads.asperasoft.com/en/downloads/50)

+* To access the ENA database with ascp, you will need a private key file that is included with the ascp package.
+Depending on your system, you may need to tell the script where this key file can be found (default is "$HOME/.aspera/connect/etc/asperaweb_id_dsa.openssh")

+* If possible, using ascp is recommended, as download speeds are much higher than with wget (often up to 300-500 MB/s)

--Input file should contain only a single SRA accession number per line and no white spaces (accession numbers are identical to NCBI's SRA accession numbers)
+* Input file should contain only a single SRA accession number per line and no white spaces (accession numbers are identical to NCBI's SRA accession numbers)

--This script will access European servers, and thus is probably most efficient when used in Europe.
+* This script will access European servers, and thus is probably most efficient when used in Europe.

+* Please refer to https://www.ebi.ac.uk/ena/browse/read-download for details on how fastq files from SRA studies are stored at ENA and can be accessed

--The script will sort the file with accession numbers, if an unsorted one was provided.
+* The script will sort the file with accession numbers, if an unsorted one was provided.

-        USAGE:	perl sra_dowload.pl [sra file]
+        USAGE	perl sra_dowload.pl [OPTIONS] accessions.txt
+        OPTIONS
+         --ascp	Use ascp (Aspera secure copy) instead of wget to fetch the files --id    	Path to Aspera private key file (defaults to ~/.aspera/connect/etc/asperaweb_id_dsa.openssh, only in conjunction with --ascp)